 Is your Cracker Barrel Fried Apples recipe easy enough for kids to make?

 Yes!
 This is a great recipe to have your children in the kitchen helping you.
-This recipe comes together so quickly that it’s a fun one for kids to do and have quick results.
+This easy recipe comes together so quickly that it’s a fun one for kids to do and have quick results.

 It’s also a great science class for what happens when you combine heat, oil, and sugar.
 Caramelized apples are a great bonus to a food science class.